 Delay is one of the most used audio effects in music production.
-Not only is delay a very important effect in itself; it’s also one of the basic building blocks for many other effects, including reverb, chorus and flanger.
+Not only is delay a very important effect in itself; it’s also one of the basic building blocks for many other effects, including reverb, chorus, and flanger.
 If you listen closely to almost any track on the radio, you’ll notice the presence of the delay effect.
 The basic explanation of delay mechanics would be that it records the input signal of the used audio and then plays it back after a period of time.
 It is also sometimes referred to as an echo.

-Just like the reverb effect, delay is used to create the sense of space but it can be used in many other creative ways.
-Look at it as spice, salt for example.
+Just like the reverb effect, the delay is used to create the sense of space but it can be used in many other creative ways.
+Look at it as a spice, salt for example.
 Music can be made without it but it sounds much better with it.
 With its primary purpose aside, today delay effects units offer a huge palette of different modulation effects embedded in them.
 We will cover some of these specific effects in the following 7 expert delay tips.

 Human touch is important!

 An electronic drum loop which samples are re-triggered can sound pretty dull since it’s just repeating over and over and sounds the same.
 To spice it up a little try using multi-tap delay effect.
 On the 8th note snare sequence for example use 3 or 4 taps, adjust their delay times differently and subtly move their pan positions left and right.
-In an instance you will get a groovy 16th note pattern that sounds way better.
+In an instance, you will get a groovy 16th note pattern that sounds way better.

 Accentuate the vocal

 If you want to accentuate some words in the vocal recording, try simply to automate the dry/wet parameter.
-This way you will get instant focus on the word and it will drive more attention to the ear of listener.
+This way you will get instant focus on the word and it will drive more attention to the ear of the listener.